YingLiang2/YingLiang2.github.io/README.md

 4. Your resume should be now hosted on GitHub pages.
 Navigate to `github.com/[YourGitHubUserName].github.io` to check the webpage.
 Make sure to check all files you uploaded (mainly your resume) has been uploaded are in place.
     * It might take a 5 minutes to 30 minutes to upload the files to the server to host, once it has been uploaded, you should see a green dot in the title of repository.

-5. With your resume now hosted, we can fancy it up by adding a Jekyll theme.
+5. With your resume now hosted, we can fancy it up by adding a Jekyll theme by adding a `_config.yml` file.

-    1. First create a new file named `_config.yml`
+    1. First create a new text file.
+    2. Add in the line `theme: jekyll-theme-cayman`
+    3. Save the file as type: "All Files" with the name `_config.yml`
+6. Commit the `_config.yml` file to the repository.

-7. The final product should be look something like this: [INSERT GIF BELOW]
+7. With the config file comitted you're done!
+Congratulations.
+The final product should be look something like this: [INSERT GIF BELOW]

 ## More Resources